CyVerse-learning-materials/cyverse_mooc/step6.rst

 *Apply metadata on multiple files in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is possible to add or edit metadata on multiples files in the Discovery Environment by uploading a spreadsheet with this metadata.
+It is possible to add or edit metadata on multiple files in the Discovery Environment by uploading a spreadsheet with this metadata.
 The spreadsheet can be designed to follow a metadata format or standard, or contain whatever metadata entries you want associated with a set of files.
 See the |Metadata documentation in the Data Store Guide| for more details.

 **Output/Results**